meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

         -   try to counter selection bias by also looking for a prominent anti-fasting guru and check their studies

-<a id="orgf278eea"></a>

-# Holism perspectives, version 1
+# Holism perspectives

 -   Claiming that a diet would have fit into our Environment of Evolutionary Adaptedness (EEA) is isometric to claiming that it&rsquo;s healthy &#x2013; that is to say, they are the same claim.
-    -   Can this even be disagreed with?
-I&rsquo;d like to hear how, because this guides much of my thinking.
+    -   Can this be disagreed with?
+It guides much of my thinking.
     -   In the above, the scope of &ldquo;diet&rdquo; is longer than a few weeks.
 In the short term, certainly something can be not-healthy for an individual because they&rsquo;re sick e.g.
     -   But pet cats live longer than wild cats
         -   Good observation!
 Do they actually age slower or just get killed less, impacting the average?
 How does the body of a 15-year old wild cat compared to a 15-year old pet cat?
         -   If wild life (life in EEA) has a negative effect on health, it seems to me unlikely to be due to diet, but rather stress/starvation/disease/cold.
             -   Sitting Bull, a &ldquo;wild human&rdquo;, was famous for being over 90 with good mental and physical health.
--   Let&rsquo;s taboo the word &ldquo;fat&rdquo;.
+-   Let&rsquo;s taboo the word &ldquo;fat&rdquo;, because it has dual meanings: a noun meaning triglycerides (lipid molecules), and an adjective meaning being overweight.
-    -   The word makes you stupid.
-Say &ldquo;eating triglycerides makes you overweight&rdquo; rather than &ldquo;eating fat makes you fat&rdquo;.
+    -   Say &ldquo;eating triglycerides makes you overweight&rdquo; rather than &ldquo;eating fat makes you fat&rdquo;.
-        -   Why&rsquo;s it stupid?
-Compare &ldquo;Eating vegetables makes you green&rdquo;. &ldquo;Eating duck turns you into a duck&rdquo;. &ldquo;Eating sweets turns your body sweet&rdquo;. &ldquo;Eating cholesterol increases blood cholesterol&rdquo;.
-I could go on and on.
-Some of these people actually say, others are clearly absurd, but they&rsquo;re all making the exact same type of error.
+        -   Compare &ldquo;Eating vegetables makes you green&rdquo;. &ldquo;Eating duck turns you into a duck&rdquo;. &ldquo;Eating sweets turns your body sweet&rdquo;. &ldquo;Eating cholesterol increases blood cholesterol&rdquo;.
+They&rsquo;re all the same type of error, we easily take a cognitive shortcut when hearing this kind of statement.
--   Let&rsquo;s be aware of hormesis and homeostasis.
+-   Let&rsquo;s take into account hormesis and homeostasis.
 That the body reacts dynamically to input, so you cannot make a general conclusion from the effect of a certain quantity of one input, you need to test different quantities, and take into account how often the body has been exposed to this input in the past.
 -   Your needs for a given nutrient change depending on how much you have of other nutrients.
     -   One way to boost a nutrient without starting to eat more of it is to reduce the rate of its depletion.
         -   Example: Vitamin C depleted by oxidation.
 One source of oxidation is carbs.
 Hence, carbs increase need for vitamin C.